 When it came time to update its IT infrastructure—consisting of network components, telephony, clients and computers—ZSG opted for a complete overhaul.
 It was also looking for a single company to provide both the system landscape and first and second-level support.
 The project would require a professional data centre as well as a standardised server and client configuration.
 By jettisoning its former DIY approach to tech, ZSG wanted to guarantee high IT availability, quickly resolve any issues and rapidly implement new features and developments.
 Moreover, ZSG wanted to outsource its IT maintenance by hiring a single point of contact to take care of all IT questions and projects.
 To keep costs under control, transparent budgeting was essential.

 ZSG first learned of 360° desktop, the Desktop-as-a-Service solution offered by Bechtle’s data centre, after issuing its infrastructure outsourcing RFP.
 Remarkably, Bechtle did not submit a proposal tailored to the RFP’s actual specifications.
-Instead, the systems integrator was convinced that its own cloud service was a better match for ZSG’s requirements.
+Instead, the IT system house was convinced that its own cloud service was a better match for ZSG’s requirements.
 This is because Bechtle’s forward-facing private-cloud environment, whose servers are housed in Swiss-based data centres, is ideal for ZSG’s core applications.
 Such applications can be deployed and run directly through 360° desktop while ensuring both cost-effectiveness and high availability.
 In addition, the solution’s access and security setup is transparent and complies with European GDPR rules.
 Recognising the advantages of this solution, ZSG awarded Bechtle the contract.

 The new infrastructure was implemented in three sub-projects: introducing a Desktop-as-a-Service platform, overhauling the entire network and replacing all of ZSG’s end devices.
 All of this was done not only in land-based offices, but also on board ZSG’s fleet.
 Applications that had previously been installed locally, such as Office, e-mail, and business software DARWIN/Navis and Abacus, now run on central Citrix XenApp servers.
 They are available to all users on their clients, thanks to a Desktop-as-a-Service model.
 The required server infrastructure is operated in Bechtle’s data centre, which means only one provider is needed.
 Bechtle connected ZSG’s Zurich offices at Mythenquai and Bürkliplatz using the purpose-built multiprotocol label switching (MPLS) network of Sunrise, a telecommunications provider.
 The benefits of 360° desktop play an essential role in ZSG’s day-to-day business, ensuring that the technology is available round the clock and that applications run smoothly and reliably.